valerianF/noisemonitor/README.md

 lden_weekdays = average.lden(day1='monday', day2='friday') # Lden from mondays to fridays
 ```

-while general, daily or weekly sliding averages are returned as DataFrames with datetime (for general averages) or time (for daily and weekly averages) index, and with columns including the corresponding Leq, L10, L50 and L90 values, respectively:
+General, daily or weekly sliding averages are returned as DataFrames with datetime (for general averages) or time (for daily and weekly averages) index, and with columns including the corresponding Leq, L10, L50 and L90 values, respectively.

 ```python
 # sliding average with a window size of 3600s (1 hour) and a step size of 1200s (20 minutes)